Personal Life Coaching

 That means that all through your life, when you take stock of the options available to you and make choices about how you want to live… there are other options, that you can’t see.

-When you come to me for coaching, the first thing I’m going to do is to start figuring out where your habitual blind spots are.
-Then, I’ll use a variety of advanced psychological techniques to help you begin to see those possibilities that never even existed for you before.
+When a new client come sto me for coaching, the first thing I to do is to start figuring out where their habitual blind spots are.
+Then, I use a variety of advanced psychological techniques to help them begin to see those possibilities that never even existed for them before.